tetengo/tetengo.cpp/README.md

 A multipurpose library set.

-It provides class-based libraries for C++ and function-based libraries for C.
+It provides both class-based libraries for C++ and function-based libraries for C.

 Features
 --------